nok/soundcloud-java-library/README.md

 ### Usage

 I recommend to use the library with Minim.
 [Minim](http://code.compartmental.net/tools/minim/) ([GitHub](https://github.com/ddf/Minim)) uses JavaSound to provide an easy-to-use audio library while still providing flexibility for more advanced users.
-Here you see the first example:
+An example:

 ```java
 import de.voidplus.soundcloud.*;